Edwinem/ceres_python_bindings/README.md

 that Ceres still believes is valid.
 * Careful with wrapping AutodiffCostfunction.
 It takes over the memory of a cost functor which can cause errors.
+* Python has **GIL**.
+Therefore cost functions written in Python have a fundamental slowdown, and can't be truly multithreaded.

 ## TODOs